 It is a fascinating place to explore, and it’s packed to the gills with items that will both delight and fascinate your budding historians.

-3D glasses enhance the adventure but are entirely optional, and you can get in for free on your birthday.
+Some experiences offer 3D glasses that enhance the adventure but are entirely optional.

 BC Sports Hall Of Fame